ADHD for Parents

 ADHD: A Family Affair

 While ADHD is most commonly diagnosed in childhood, parents are frequently given the diagnosis with little else in the way of information, knowledge, support, or guidance.
-Parenting children with attentional, emotional, learning, or behavioral difficulties can be very challenging and requires new ways of thinking and responding.
-Parents often struggle with understanding what is going on with their child and how best to help them and the larger family.
+Parenting children with attentional, emotional, learning, or behavioral difficulties can be very challenging.
+As such, it requires new ways of thinking and responding.
+Parents often struggle with understanding what is going on with their child.
+They don’t know how best to help their child and the larger family.

 Let’s Explore This Further

-At the Hallowell Centers, we believe in a strength-based approach to treatment and helping children and parents recognize the gifts that each person has.
-Children can benefit from learning more about their ADHD, learning challenges, anxiety, or mood disorders and learning new coping strategies.
+At the Hallowell Centers, we believe in a strength-based approach to treatment.
+Our goal is to help children and parents recognize the gifts that each person has.
+As such, children benefit from learning more about their ADHD, learning challenges, anxiety, or mood disorders.
+They also learn new coping strategies.

 Learn more about our:

 - Parent Coaching and Therapy – HC Boston MetroWest

 - Calm The Chaos…Calm & Connected Workshop – HC NYC

 Enroll in online parenting classes with Cindy Goldrich, Ed.M., ACAC: Calm and Connected: Parenting Kids with ADHD/Executive Function Challenges©.
 Course runs for 7 sessions.